EMoreno65/startup/README.md

 - Backend service endpoints - I've had placeholders for login as well as a system that determines a recommended time based on the person's filters and time selections that is calculated through the back end.

 - Front end calls - Service endpoints.
 I did this using fetch as well as calling a backend function occasionally.

+DB/Login Service

+- I changed the program so that I implemented a MongoDB database and successfully connected it to my code.

+- Login Page stores a list of emails.

+- Encrypts passwords when a user logs in.

+- Removes email from database upon a logout.

+- Checks to see if a user is in the database when it attempts to login.

+- MongoDB works properly and associates with my code!

+- Creates a new user in the database when you select enter.